Ns-AnoNymouS/TG-CONVERT-BOT/README.md

 ## NEWLY ADDED

-- [X] Adding password for using bot
+- [X] Added password for using bot